Radio Rebel: Reception

-The film earned 4.3 million viewers on its premiere night.
+The film premiered to 4.3 million viewers on Disney Channel.

+The New York Times television critic Jon Caramanica reviewed the film, noting its themes of teenage self-expression.

+Common Sense Media gave the film a positive review, recommending it for ages seven and up.
+Reviewer Emily Ashby praised Ryan's performance and the film's messages about self-confidence and individuality, while noting that the character's shyness was at times difficult to believe.

 Broadcast

 The film aired on Disney Channel in the United States on February 17, 2012.
-It premiered on March 9, 2012 in Canada on YTV, on June 1, 2012 on Disney Channel UK and Ireland, on June 17, 2012 on Disney Channel Asia, on July 6, 2012 on Disney Channel Australia, and on June 16, 2013 on Disney Channel South Africa.
+It premiered on March 9, 2012, in Canada on YTV, on June 1, 2012, on Disney Channel UK and Ireland, on June 17, 2012, on Disney Channel Asia, on July 6, 2012, on Disney Channel Australia, and on June 16, 2013, on Disney Channel South Africa.